sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/rulebook.md

 For each course, the Area Educational Board determines the number of hours, as indicated above.

-Courses’ individual descriptions, available on the degree programme website, indicate the number of credits and hours of teaching for each activity, together with requirements, learning outcomes and syllabi.
+Courses' individual descriptions, available on the degree programme website, indicate the number of credits and hours of teaching for each activity, together with requirements, learning outcomes and syllabi.

 The total amount of workload to acquire a Master's degree is 120 credits.